Charting a new era of antibiotics

 A Unique Business Model

 Insufficient market incentives and rapid antibiotic resistance leave us vulnerable to the most deadly bacteria.
 Yet in the midst of this antibiotic crisis, another door is opening.
 Phare Bio launched in 2020 with an ambitious social venture model and the latest advances in machine learning to address this critical need.
-Phare is building the world’s first generative AI discovery engine to design and develop novel antibiotics against urgent threats like Acinetobacter baumannii, Pseudomonas aeruginosa, and Klebsiella pneumoniae.
+Phare is building AIBiotics, the world’s first generative AI antibiotics discovery engine, to design and develop novel antibiotics against urgent threats like Acinetobacter baumannii, Pseudomonas aeruginosa, and Klebsiella pneumoniae.
 Phare addresses the “valley of death” -- the stage in preclinical development when most drugs fail -- with donor funding, and takes on more costly clinical development with strategic commercial partnerships and company spin-outs.
 This model enables Phare to develop a novel pipeline of AI-optimized antibiotic candidates, derisk these candidates through preclinical development, and build a sustainable clinical path to ensure that these therapies reach the patients in greatest need.

-MIT Generative AI Discovery Platform
+AIBiotics Generative AI Discovery Platform

 Hit-to-Lead